 - Windows Vista might be out of order, but some PC users refuse to migrate.
-To make up for Microsoft's lack of security patches, use VPN for Vista.
+Unfortunately, it means dealing with security issues since Microsoft no longer releases security patches for Windows Vista.

 However, a limited number of VPN companies continue to support Windows Vista today, despite that most businesses focus on VPN solutions for Windows 10.

 If you’re a Vista user, you know that you’re exposed to security risks.
 But you can get equipped with a reliable VPN to secure your connections and protect your online privacy.

 In this article, we handpicked and tested the best VPN app for Windows Vista that still works.
 We’re also guiding you every step of the installation process.

 What’s the best VPN for Vista that actually works?

 Made by Windscribe Limited, Windscribe is the best free VPN for Windows Vista.
 It’s one of the few services that are actually good and offer a free version (no credit card, only email address).

 The only downside is that only the Windscribe old version works with Vista, so you can’t benefit from the latest features and improvements.
 Windscribe also offers a VPN for Windows XP.